Dmendozac90/Dmendozac90.github.io/_posts/2021-11-15-SINDy_Intro.markdown

         return eqn_system
 ```

-Once a class with the nescessary methods and attributes has been defined, an instance of this class can be created and implemented on the data as follows
+Once a class with the necessary methods and attributes has been defined, an instance of this class can be created and implemented on the data as follows

 ```python
 sindy = SINDy()